 Second, you need to make sure that you know what your marketing goals actually are.
 Is the purpose to get conversions?
 Or is it to gain more followers on social media?
 Your marketing goals should coincide with the marketing techniques you use.

 Here are some marketing ideas for a bootstrapped startup.

 Startups that come out of nowhere and achieve massive value are rare.
 Yes, we can certainly point to a few – like Uber and Airbnb – but these companies attracted vast sums of venture capital to put into their own marketing campaigns.
 Most startups aren’t disrupting entire markets and changing the world.
 Instead, they’re making tweaks around the edges.

 Without enormous amounts of venture capital for advertising, what should startups do to gain credibility?
 One thing that they can do is partner up with a larger firm that needs their services.
-For instance, education experts can go and broker one-on-one deals with charities and businesses to provide training to their staff.
-Those partnerships can then be leveraged to gain new business from different organizations in the future.
+For instance, professionals cleaners can offer their Airbnb cleaning service to their local Airbnb providers.
+Partnerships can then be leveraged to gain new business from different organizations in the future.